-Container Network File System (CNFS) supports the recycle bin feature, which allows you to restore accidentally deleted NAS files.
-This topic describes how to use the CNFS recycle bin feature to restore deleted NAS files using a publicly accessible NGINX application as an example.
+Container Network File System (CNFS) supports the recycle bin feature, which is used to restore accidentally deleted files.
+This topic describes how to restore deleted files by using the recycle bin feature of CNFS.
+An NGINX application that has Internet access is used as an example.

 Usage notes